flyinactor91/flyinactor91.github.io/Programming/Orbit-Vis/README.md

 ## Summary

 Orbital mechanics is a complicated area of physics, but many of its underlying concepts are fairly simple.
-This visualization attempts to demonstrate how the initial launch conditions determine a satelite's basic orbit.
+This visualization attempts to demonstrate how the initial launch conditions determine a satellite's basic orbit.

 ## Story